goschtl/zope/zope2book/trunk/source/ZopeArchitecture.rst

 provides to build web applications more quickly than other languages or frameworks, and to write web application logic in the `Python <http://www.python.org/>`_ language.
-Zope also comes with two solutions that allow you to "template" text, XML, and HTML: the *Document Template Markup Language* (DTML), and *Zope Page Templates* (ZPT).
+Zope also comes with one solution that allow you to "template" text, XML, and HTML: *Zope Page Templates* (ZPT).

 Object Orientation
 ------------------